Written By: Autumn Enloe, MS, RD, LD, CLT

 Citrus bergamot is an Italian citrus fruit that contains antioxidants and can help protect the body against free radicals.
 It’s commonly used as a flavoring in Earl Grey Tea.

-Berberine is a compound that is extracted from several different plants; including a plant called Berberis.
+Berberine is a compound that is extracted from several different plants; including Goldenseal, as well as a plant called Berberis.
 It has a long history of usage in Chinese medicine, and numerous studies have found benefits of Berberine for heart health.

-For example, one study found Berberine to help upregulate the LDL receptor cell sites in the liver, where the body can then break down excess cholesterol and excrete it.
-It’s also been found to have a positive impact on reducing triglyceride levels and fat stores (5,6).
+For example, one study found Berberine to help upregulate the LDL receptor cell sites in the liver.
+This helps the body break down excess cholesterol and excrete it.
+It’s also been found to have a positive impact on supporting healthy triglyceride levels as well as in weight management (5,6).

 3. Monacolin K